-2020 has been a year of both opportunity and challenge for the Group resulting from the development across the globe of COVID-19.
-Starting the year with the continued focus on developing our cash collection capabilities with recruitment across the legal services business, priorities very quickly shifted to management of the Group in unprecedented times and ensuring the safety of our staff whilst maintaining our service provision to those most at need.
-The Group's operations are, however, categorised as essential businesses and as such have been exempted throughout from Government restrictions.
+2021 has been a year which demonstrated the resilience of the Group's business model and its ability to generate growth in the face of the continuing uncertainty caused by the COVID-19 pandemic.
+The Group has concentrated throughout the pandemic on the close monitoring of fleet levels within our credit hire division.
+EDGE. and cash collections from our legal services division.
+Bond Turner.
+The Group has also placed great emphasis on ensuring the safety of our staff whilst maintaining our service provision to those most at need.
+The Group's operations are categorised as essential businesses and as such have been exempt throughout the pandemic from government restrictions.